 - 1. Engage in respectful behavior in the workplace. - 2.
-Model appropriate behavior. - Treat others in the workplace with dignity, civility, and respect. - 4.
-Recognize both the intent and impact of their behaviors, and to create and maintain a safe and respectful work environment that demonstrates respect and professionalism. - 5.
+Model appropriate behavior. - 3.
+Treat others in the workplace with dignity, civility, and respect. - 4.
+Recognize both the intent and impact of their behaviors, and to create and maintain a safe and respectful work environment that demonstrates respect and competence. - 5.
 Model and encourage bystander intervention. - 6.
-Hold employees, supervisors, and managers responsible for creating and maintaining a safe and respectful work environment that demonstrates respect and professionalism, and address behaviors that are inconsistent with the expectations described in this policy quickly, and at the first appropriate level. - 7.
-Engage with employees when issues regarding this policy are raised.
-Seek assistance from their HRD business partners for guidance.
-The HRD business partner may also include an EDAI advisor. - 8.
+Hold employees, supervisors, and managers responsible for creating and maintaining a safe and respectful work environment that demonstrates respect and competence, and address behaviors that are inconsistent with the expectations described in this policy quickly, and at the first appropriate level. - 7.
+Engage with employees when behaviors that are not considered respectful under this policy are raised.
+Seek assistance from their HRD business partners for guidance. - 8.
 Complete the DSHS diversity and cultural competence workplace training.